Lisa F. Smith

 Lisa F. Smith (formerly Wolf) is a US-New Zealand education academic.
 She has been emeritus professor at the University of Otago since 2019.

 Academic career

-Smith attended Rutgers University in New Jersey for a 1993 Ed.D titled 'The effects of motivation and anxiety on test performance' before working in New Jersey and New York, both teaching and researching in museums (including The Met) with her partner Jeffrey K. Smith.
+Smith attended Rutgers University in New Jersey for a 1993 Ed.D. titled 'The effects of motivation and anxiety on test performance' before working in New Jersey and New York, both teaching and researching in museums (including The Met) with her partner Jeffrey K. Smith.
 The pair moved to the University of Otago in 2005, both rising to full professor.
+Notable students include Kimberly Arcand.

 In addition to her museum work, much of Smith's research involves visual perception in a learning context and creativity.